 23 Common Cleaning Mistakes That Experts Say Actually Ruin Your Home

-We all love having a spotless home, but the actual down-and-dirty process of dusting, mopping, and vacuuming until every surface shines isn't something most people relish doing.
-And to make matters worse, many of the things you're doing in the name of getting a cleaner home may actually create more work and problems for you in the long run.
+You may love enjoying a spotless home, but the actual down-and-dirty process of dusting, mopping, and vacuuming until every surface shines isn’t something most people relish doing.
+And to make matters worse, many of the things you’re doing in the name of getting a cleaner home may actually create more work and problems for you in the long run.
 From cleaning habits that create serious plumbing issues to ones that can make a mess of your appliances, these are the cleaning mistakes you need to ditch now, according to the experts.
+And for more tips, here are 7 Cleaning Supplies You're Definitely Not Replacing Enough.

 You may think the only thing standing between you and cleaner carpets is a little elbow grease, but scrubbing those stains might make things worse in the long run.
 If you’re rubbing a stain, you could “cause it to spread or soak deeper into the carpet fibers or fabric,” thus making it more difficult to clean, explains Leanne Stapf, COO of The Cleaning Authority.